mesosphere/dcos-docs-site/pages/services/storage/cli-references/index.md

 The 'name' field uniquely identifies the volume profile throughout the DC/OS cluster.
 It is a string of up to 128 characters.
 The name must consist of the characters from '[A-Za-z0-9\-]', and must start with a letter.
 This field is required.

-The 'description' field lets you specify a human-readable description for the volume profile to add some extra context.
+The 'description' field allows you specify a human-readable description for the volume profile to add some extra context.
 This is a string of up to 512 characters.
 This field is optional.

 The 'spec' field is itself a nested structure.
 It contains the 'provider-selector', 'volume-configuration' and one of either the 'block' or 'mount' fields.